Date of Review: 29th May 2024 (first review 17th August 2023)

 It is very neatly tended, with hedging around the perimeter.
 The only downside is that access is only available to approximately 30% of the ring to view the horses.
 The winners enclosure is located within the ring towards the right-hand side.
 The weighing room is located just behind it.
 Rating: 9/10.

-Bookmakers / Betting Facilities: On the day of our review, there were plenty of on-course bookmakers in attendance.
-The Course Enclosure had 8 pitches.
-The Grandstand 23 and the Premier Enclosure had 5, with a further 10 being shared with the Grandstand.
+The Grandstand 20 and the Premier Enclosure had 5, with a further 10 being shared with the Grandstand.
 There is also a large William Hill betting concession located on site if that is required.

 Overall it was absolutely no problem to get a bet on and pick up anywhere on the course.
 Rating: 10/10.

 Friendliness of Course Staff: A generous Yorkshire welcome was given by the numerous course staff who were available if required.
+All of the staff were friendly and helpful.
+Rating: 10/10.

 Pros & Cons: Beverley Racecourse is an independently owned racecourse that is run on a not-for- profit basis, with only 8 full-time staff.
 It was confirmed as being in the top 10 racecourses in the UK in January 2023.
 It was the only small, independent course to make it into the top group alongside a number of other large and prestigious tracks.
-That is some achievement and is without a doubt, a credit to the owners and the small number of staff who run and maintain it.
+That is some achievement and, without a doubt, a credit to the owners and the small number of staff who run and maintain it.

 Beverley has good access with both road & rail links.
 However, do avoid the town centre on racedays if at all possible.

-The pricing of the food and drink, was in our opinion, was good.
 The viewing experience is genuinely excellent and cannot be faulted, regardless of where you are located on the course.
 The same is true with the parade ring and winners enclosure, where the attention to detail is noticeable.

-More are more than an ample number of bookmakers looking to take your bets, and a large William Hill concession is on course also.
+There are more than an ample number of bookmakers looking to take your bets, and a large William Hill concession is on course also.
 The staff are very friendly and helpful, and nothing is too much trouble.

 Wi-Fi / Internet Connection: Absolutely no problem with the on-course wi-fi on the day of our visit.
 Excellent reception and coverage in all areas of the course.

-Overall Racecourse Advisor Rating: 8.6/10
+Overall Racecourse Advisor Rating: 8.8/10

-The full day's racing results can be found here: https://www.sportinglife.com/racing/meeting/2023-08-17/beverley/99263
+The full day's racing results can be found here: https://www.sportinglife.com/racing/meeting/2024-05-29/beverley/104821

 Facilities & location layout of Beverley Racecourse: (Image: acknowledged & credited to Beverley Race Company Ltd.)